 Shoulders are there for us when we need to lift heavy objects, but repeatedly lifting, pushing such items e.g. in a warehouse or on a building site often ends up damaging tendons and ligaments and causing severe tendonitis or rotator cuff tearing.

 Common workplace injuries in an office are related to repetitive motions such as typing.
-Other tasks requiring repetitive movements include machining in a factory, picking and packing fruit, and working with animals, such as farriering and veterinary work.
-Unfortunately, they often cause inflammation of the shoulder joint or strain or sprains and on the soft tissue that holds the bones together.
-Catastrophic muscle and tendon rupture can occur in extreme cases.
+Other tasks requiring repetitive movements include machining in a factory, picking and packing fruit, and working with animals.

 Falls